NewsLocal News

 "He feels like it’s very important for people to like be prepared for life’s unexpected twists.
 We certainly were not prepared for this.
 It’s been difficult financially.
 It’s been difficult emotionally," said Brittany.

-Brittany said she's appreciative of the medical team at Broward Health.
+Brian said he's grateful for the medical team at Broward Health and the staff at Encompass Health.

 The family also said they're grateful for the overwhelming support from the community.